 Secure Infrastructure to Support Healthy Working Conditions During a Pandemic

 Supporting Business Resilience through Agile & Stable IT Operations

 Chapter #1 (Available from Apr 07, 2020) - Setting Up & Running Disaster Operations (DisOps)

 - Building on what you already have: adapt existing concepts for Disaster Recovery and Business Continuity to better work with crisis situations

 - Re-prioritizing business operation priorities during a pandemic

 - Organizational and process requirements for a culture of resiliency

-Invest approx. 1.5 days (online)attendance + 32 h self-learning time to become a "KC Master for Business Resilience Management in a Pandemic Crisis "
+Invest approx. 32 hours of self-learning + 1.5 days in-class attendance (online webinar and Bootcamp will be made available as recordings) to become a "KC Master for Business Resilience Management in a Pandemic Crisis "